Abigblueworld/Abigblueworld/README.md

 <b> Greetings, my fellow chicky wings!
 My name is @Abigblueworld. </b>
+<i> The one and only, since 2019! </i>
-- <font color=red> I’m interested in Animation, music, IT, Chatbots, programming, and playing kids games!
+- <font color=red> I’m interested in Animation, music, IT, phone call stuff, programming, and playing kids games!
-- <font color=orange> I’m currently learning Python and HTML!
+- <font color=orange> I can program in HTML, CSS, and Python!
-- <font color=yellow>I am a female, I go by she/her/they/them pronouns ;)
+- <font color=yellow>I am a female, I go by she/they pronouns.
-- <font color=green>My age is 16, meaning I'm a very young female programmer.
+- <font color=green>My age is 17, meaning I'm a very young female programmer.
+I was born June 21.
-- <font color=blue> I have PDDNOS autism, severe hypotonia, and anxiety disorder.
+- <font color=blue> I have PDDNOS autism, severe hypotonia, probable OCD, and anxiety disorder.
-- <font color=purple>I only program things sometimes so I will be a little slow in making new Python/HTML creations... :/
+- <font color=purple>I am an UglyDolls, Bluey, Furby, SpongeBob, Teddy Ruxpin, Incoming calls, old smartphone bootups, LG and Samsung fan!
   <br>
-Anyway, enjoy my work of arts!
+Anyway, enjoy

 <!---
 Abigblueworld/Abigblueworld is a ✨ special ✨ person repository because they're autistic and its `README.md` (this file) appears on your GitHub profile.